Search This Blog

 Northern Bank, Londonderry branch

-On 27th August 1931, George was found dead (poisoned by gas) at 5 Stranmillis Park, Belfast.
+On 27th August 1931, Alexander was found dead (poisoned by gas) at 5 Stranmillis Park, Belfast.
 This was his sister’s residence.
 The 1918 Belfast Street Directory records ‘F Alexander’ as living at that address.
 He is buried in plot L1 16 in Belfast City Cemetery with his parents who had previously died in 1909 (Charlotte) and 1924 (Francis).

 'ALSO THEIR SON GEORGE